 Brian cut the trim to size at a 90 degree angle.
 In retrospect, we should have just cut a straight line.
 That is how most Shaker cabinets seem to look, and it is a lot easier to measure that way.
 Oh well, learned for next time.
-To attach, we used nails.
+To attach, we used small finishing nails like these.
 At first we tried glue, but it was messy and we didn't have enough clamps to make this an efficient way to attach the trims.
 The nails seemed to be adequate.
 When we removed the existing hardware, it left these ugly holes, so we filled those with wood filler.
 We also filled the corner seams for a more polished look.
 Brian likes buying wood filler in a tub instead of a tube because he says it is easier to use.

 After drying for a day or two, we moved on to paint!
 To be honest, this was more time-consuming than putting on the trim.
 We used the oil based paint that the cabinets were already painted in, but we had to do two thick coats on all of the new trim to get the old and new wood to match.
 If my cabinets had not been painted yet and I was working with unfinished wood, I would use an adhesive primer (we love this one) and then a semi or high gloss enamel paint.

-I think it makes a world of difference!
+I think this easy DIY trim makes a world of difference!
 So much cheaper than replacing all of those cabinets.
 Also, a little hardware goes a long way.
 I splurged a little on these pretty glass knobs, and polished nickel pulls (discontinued, similar here) but I have no regrets.
 Here is the before and after side by side.

 And here is the kitchen all done when we moved out. :)